east-allen/DevLabs-v4/DEVLABS_STYLE_GUIDE.md

 - Must connect seamlessly (API fetches should show real data)
 - Must build cleanly with npm run build and serve with npm start
 8. How to Ensure No Template Traces
-- Remove Tailwind component libraries (e.g. DaisyUI, Flowbite)
+- Use only custom CSS with standard JSX className attributes
-- Avoid component boilerplate like HeroIcons unless rebuilt by hand
+- Avoid any CSS frameworks or component libraries
-- Recreate buttons, modals, cards from scratch with Tailwind classes
+- Create all components from scratch using vanilla CSS and JSX
+- Use semantic CSS class names (e.g., .nav-button, .hero-section, .lab-card)
 9. Repo Instructions for Render
 - Add .render config file if needed
 - Add "start": "vite preview" in frontend package.json
 - Set DATABASE_URL and proxy vars in backend Render dashboard
 - Add CORS whitelist for frontend URL

----
-This document is to be saved in your repo as DEVLABS_STYLE_GUIDE.md and referenced in your ReadMe to certify original design for grading purposes.